+The Department of Theatre annually awards $65,000 in activity scholarships to its majors.
+First-year students and transfer students who intend to major in theatre are also eligible for scholarship awards.
 Entering freshmen with a 3.0 high school GPA or placing in the upper third of their graduating class are eligible to receive an activity scholarship.
-Awards range between $500 and $1500.
+Awards range between $1,500 and $2,500.
 Incoming students compete for scholarships at our annual Scholarship Day.
-Held in early December, Scholarship Day provides incoming students an opportunity to meet and interview with theatre faculty.
+Conducted in early February, Scholarship Day provides incoming students an opportunity to meet and interview with theatre faculty.
 In addition, students are encouraged to showcase their talents for faculty through performance auditions and portfolio presentations.

 Bob Wise was a theatre enthusiast and UNI alumnus who wanted to provide a unique opportunity for students.
 Through his generosity in creating the Robert O. Wise Broadway Tour Endowment, two or three theatre majors who are currently juniors are selected to go to New York City.
 They have an opportunity to see several Broadway shows and to experience other cultural (and culinary) offerings of the city.

 FIND OUT MORE

 Have questions or want more information?
 Fill out the form below and someone from the department will contact you directly.
 To receive general university information from UNI’s admissions office, please click on ‘Request More Info About UNI’ to the right.